| | |

 Mini Lemon Pies and Mini Cherry Pies

-When I saw this recipe on Georgia’s site The Comfort of Cooking, I knew I would be making these beauties immediately.
-My kids love fruit pies so making them their own perfect little pie made them so happy!
-My daughter and I had so much fun making these together… she especially loved cutting out each little flower for the top crusts.
-These were extremely quick and simple to make and they tasted fantastic!
-We had friends over for dinner and these pies were a huge hit with all of us.
-Thanks for the great idea Georgia!
+When I saw the easy recipe for homemade mini lemon pies and mini cherry pies on The Comfort of Cooking, I knew I would be making these beauties immediately.
+My kids love fruit pies, so making them their own perfect little pie made them so happy!
+My daughter and I had a fun time making these together–she especially loved cutting out each little flower for the top crusts.
+This easy recipe for homemade mini fruit pies was quick and simple to make, and they tasted fantastic!
+We had friends over for dinner, and these pies were a huge hit with everyone.

 Ingredients: